 You can serve it by itself, but it’s lovely paired with some sourdough dinner rolls.

 Ground beef is simmered with homemade beef broth, vegetables, and five-spice to create a flavorful, healthy, and protein-packed filling.
-Then we’ll top the meat and vegetable filling with potatoes that are mashed with cream, butter, and yogurt (or sour cream), topping them with fresh parmesan cheese.
+Then top the vegetable and beef mixture with mashed potatoes that are mashed with cream, butter, and yogurt (or sour cream), topping them with fresh parmesan cheese.

 Tips:

-- I’ve heard from some people that they like to do a combination of cauliflower and potato for the mash for a healthier version.
+• I’ve heard from some people that they like to do a combination of cauliflower and potato for the mash for a lighter version.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.